How To Instruct Us & Terms

 Terms of Engagement

-Unless otherwise agreed in advance, in writing, between the barrister and professional client, members of Henderson Chambers accept instructions under the Bar Council’s Standard Contractual Terms and Conditions.
-The clerks would be very happy to discuss alternative contractual and fee arrangements in advance should the need arise.
+Unless otherwise agreed in advance, in writing, members of Henderson Chambers accept instructions under the Bar Council’s Standard Contractual Terms and Conditions with payment of professional fees within 30 days of issue of our invoice.
+The clerks would be very happy to discuss alternative contractual and fee arrangements in advance of commencing work should the need arise.

 Members of chambers are typically instructed by solicitors in the UK and internationally, both in house and in private practice, but are also able to accept instructions from: